Intensive Beginners Jewellery Short Course - $1100

 Everyone will be making different pieces of jewellery, so you'll see how various types of jewellery is made.
 Classes are held around a big jewellers bench, so you'll have your own space, mircomotor and tool kit to use during the class.
 And, the beauty of working around this big jewellers bench is that you see what everyone else is working on.
 It's great fun and a really supportive environment in which to learn.

-At the end of this course you’ll take home at least three finished pieces of silver jewellery - one pair of earrings, a pendant, (or a second pair of earrings) and a ring (or a set of rings).
+At the end of this course you’ll take home at least five finished pieces of silver jewellery - one pair of earrings, a pendant, (or a second pair of earrings) and a ring (or a set of rings).
 One student made 17 pieces during this workshop, another made 14 pieces.
 Most people make an average between 7-10 pieces.

 These pieces will look professional and you'll be proud to show them off.
 One sterling silver necklace chain, a pair of earring butterfly backs and a pair of earring hooks are also included in your workshop fee.
 You can purchase additional chains if needed.